H3llKa1ser/IT-and-Security-101/Identity and Access Management/Crossover Error Rate.md

 ### The level at which the two meet is called Crossover Error Rate (CER).
 The lower the number, the more accurate the system.

 ## TIP: Iris scans are the most accurate!

+## BONUS: Type 2 error is FAR more dangerous than type 1 (Pun intended)